Understanding Breast Biopsy

 What is a needle localization biopsy and how is it done?

-- While your breast is still compressed, the area will is numbed with a local anesthetic.
+- While your breast is still compressed, the area will be numbed with a local

 - The radiologist inserts a thin wire into the breast to pinpoint the suspicious tissue.